linode/docs/docs/kubernetes/getting-started-with-kubernetes/index.md

  | <abbr title="The Control Plane is responsible for keeping a record of the state of a cluster, making decisions about the cluster, and pushing the cluster towards new desired states.">Control Plane</abbr>| x |  |

  {{< note >}}
  A series of services that form Kubernetes master structure that allow it to control the cluster.
-Kubeadm allows the control plane services to run as containers on the master node.
+The kubeadm tool allows the control plane services to run as containers on the master node.
 The control plane will be created when you initialize kubeadm later in this guide.
  {{< /note >}}

 ### Install the Container Runtime: Docker